sderosiaux/every-single-day-i-tldr/README.md

 - I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.

+# 30-11-2023

+- https://towardsdatascience.com/rag-vs-finetuning-which-is-the-best-tool-to-boost-your-llm-application-94654b1eaba7 RAG vs Finetuning — Which Is the Best Tool to Boost Your LLM Application?

 # 26-11-2023

 - https://www.youtube.com/watch?v=1vkb7BCMQd0 Making Friends with Machine Learning: The Entire Course / Cassie Kozyrkov